mlk2991/anonymous/README.rst

 Thus we can say that the problem is not with the tool per se but how you use it with other tools.

+Finally, it is important to stress that these tips could be useful to activists or journalists living in repressive regimes who just want to safely communicate with the outside world.
+Any bit of personal information that they leak when going online could spell disaster and thus they have all the incentive to follow the stringent directives when using Tor.

+..
+TODO: add as footnote
+It has become almost cliche to say it but Tor is like any other tool that can be used by anyone for whatever uses (positive or negative).
+However, the media tends to focus more on the negative aspects of Tor because it attracts more clicks.

  **To be anonymous with Tor is serious business as you can tell from the following long and forever incomplete list of tips.**

 .. contents:: **Table of Contents**